How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 How do I reduce motion sickness from VR on a laptop?

-Keep frame rates stable and low latency.
-Lower quality settings to maintain frame stability and enable reprojection or motion smoothing if needed.
+Keep frame rates stable and latency low.
+Lower quality settings to maintain frame stability and enable reprojection or motion smoothing when needed.
+Gradually increase session length as you acclimate.

 Should I prioritize CPU or GPU upgrades for VR?

 GPU upgrades usually yield the biggest VR gains.
-However, if your CPU is very old or bottlenecking, address that first.
-Balance is key.
+However, if your CPU is very old or bottlenecking (low core counts or slow single-thread), upgrade that first.
+Balance CPU, GPU, RAM, and storage to avoid shifting bottlenecks.

 Conclusion